Stokes-Woodruff Family papers

-The fourth series comprises a brief span of documents related to the histories of other families besides the Stokes' and Woodruffs: The Bullocks, Sweets, and Wistars.
+The fourth series comprises a brief span of documents related to the histories of other families, including the Bullocks, Sweets, and Wistars.

 On June 28, 1912, Francis married Lelia Woodruff Stokes.
 Lelia was born on September 1, 1885 and died on June 28, 1973.
 Her parents were Clarence S. Woodruff and Susan M. Bullock.
 Leila graduated from Bryn Mawr College in 1907.
 She was a math teacher at the Rosemary School in Connecticut and at the Germantown Friends School in Philadelphia.
 In 1955, she became the first female overseer of the William Penn Charter School.
 Leila also served as a director of the F.J.
 Stokes Company from 1947 to 1963.
 Although she was born Presbyterian, she converted to Quakerism after her marriage to Francis Stokes.
 Leila and Francis had five children together: Francis, Allen, Henry, Alison, and David.
 Alison Stokes MacLean is of particular note, as a number of her papers and albums are found in this collection.

 Leila’s relatives, the Woodruffs, are also prominently featured in these materials.
 One key family member is Leila's father, Clarence Woodruff.
 Born in 1855, Clarence served for many years as an attorney in Pennsylvania.
 He and his first wife, Susan, had five children together: Clara, Leila, Margaret, Asa, and Lewis.
 Leila's brother, Lewis Harlow Woodruff, plays a noteworthy role in the collection as well; his experiences with mental illness and institutionalization are prominent in a number of letters and documents.